eduNEXT/tvm/docs/TutorEnvironmentManager.rst

 **Install**

-To install a tutor plugin in the current tutor version you should use ``pip install <PLUGIN_NAME/or/PLUGIN_LOCAL_PATH/or/PLUGIN_REPO>`` or ``tvm plugins install <PLUGIN_NAME/or/PLUGIN_LOCAL_PATH/or/PLUGIN_REPO>`` only in the current project .
+To install a tutor plugin in the current tutor version you should use ``pip install <PLUGIN_NAME/or/PLUGIN_LOCAL_PATH/or/PLUGIN_REPO>`` or ``tvm plugins install <PLUGIN_NAME/or/PLUGIN_LOCAL_PATH/or/PLUGIN_REPO>`` only in the current project.

 .. code-block:: bash